NREL/geothermal_osr/README.md

 Open the `notebooks` directory where you can find the `osr-[0-3]-*.ipynb` notebooks.
 It is recommended that you run them in the logical order, according to the numbers in the names.

+# Paper

+We will add a link to our paper here once it is published.

 # Credit

 Written by: Dmitry Duplyakin (dmitry.duplyakin@nrel.gov) in collaboration with the National Renewable Energy Laboratories.